MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-separate-subnet-in-vnet.md

 After a SCOM Managed Instance subnet is created, we need a NAT gateway for outbound internet access from the SCOM Managed Instance subnet.
 Edit the subnet to add a NAT gateway.
 In Azure, add a NAT gateway to the subnet where the SCOM managed instance is created.
 A NAT gateway is needed for outbound internet access from the SCOM Managed Instance subnet.
 For more information, see [What is Virtual Network NAT?](/azure/virtual-network/nat-gateway/nat-overview).

 >[!NOTE]
->The SCOM Managed Instance requires outbound internet access for communication with dependent endpoints.
-It is advisable to use a NAT Gateway for this purpose.
-However, if there is an already established outbound internet access through a firewall, you can omit the creation of a NAT Gateway.
+>The SCOM Managed Instance requires outbound Internet access for communication with dependent endpoints.
+We recommend to use a NAT Gateway for this purpose.
+However, if there is an already established outbound internet access through a firewall, you can skip the creation of a NAT Gateway.

 To create a NAT gateway for a SCOM Managed Instance subnet, follow these steps: